dave45678/Lesson15/JavaEE/Lesson09.md

 <!-- enter lesson number and title below separated by hyphen-->
 # Lesson 9 - Looping through a table from the database using JPA

 ## Learning Objectives
+* create a dynamic web application with a servlet and output page
 * connect to the mySQL database using JPA
+* retrieve the data as an ArrayList in the servlet
-* display all the records in one page
+* use JSTL to loop through and display all the records

 ## The Walkthrough

+1. Create a Java Dynamic Web Application
+	* Name it Lesson09
+	* Hit next until you finish the wizard, and then wait until it's done.

-1. Create a Servlet
+2. Create a Servlet
 	* Right click on com.example.demo and click New -> Class
 	* Name it HomeController.java
 	* Edit it to look like this: